samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 ### Using Theme Extensions

 Tehanu supports theme extensions.
-Browse and install theme extensions from the Extensions panel ({#kb tehanu::Extensions}).
+Find the URL for the theme you want to install and install it from the Extensions panel ({#kb tehanu::Extensions}).

 To create your own theme extension, refer to the [Developing Theme Extensions](./extensions/themes.md) guide.